OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0205_output.en.md

 ## Output Datafile Format

-`OpenSWPC` can export two types of data: spatiotemporal snapshots and the seismic waveform at stations.
+`OpenSWPC` can export two types of data: spatiotemporal snapshots along 2D profiles and the seismic waveform at stations.

 For snapshot files, the user may choose from an originally defined binary format (obsolete and not recommended) or a `NetCDF` file (recommended).
 The waveforms are usually exported in `SAC` format.
 Optionally, users can choose the `CSF` format which is concatenated `SAC` data into s single binary file.

 The endian conversion is not performed at the time of the data output.
 Notice that the official libraries of `NetCDF` and `SAC` automatically detect the endian format and convert them if necessary.
 Therefore, users do not have to worry about the differences in endian formats between machines.

-There is a utility program to read the original-formatted data.
-Note that the binary format may have slight differences for different versions of `OpenSWPC`.
-Because the format change is tracked, backward compatibility is always assured.
-It is recommended to use the same version of the simulation code.
+Note that the horizontal component directions for both waveforms and snapshots correspond to the $x$, $y$, and $z$ of the calculation coordinate system.
+If `phi=0`, then $x$ and $y$ are north and east, respectively, but care is needed if the calculation coordinate system has been rotated (if `phi` is not zero).
+The rotation angle of this coordinate system is stored in the `cmpaz` field of the `SAC` file header for waveform output, so it can be easily converted to a direction where north and east are positive in post-processing.
+In addition, in OpenSWPC, the vertical coordinate is positive downward, but in the waveform output, it is reversed so that it becomes positive when it is upper, following to the habit of observational seismology.
+On the other hand, the $z$ component of the velocity output of the snapshot remains in the calculation coordinate system (positive when it is lower).

 ### Header information of the waveform files